abbotto/rectangular/readme/app.md

 	- **Images** (png, jpg, jpeg, gif, svg, ico)

 ## View Model
-- A short capture variable name has been chosen and it is called `vm`, which stands for `ViewModel`.
+- A short capture variable name has been chosen and it is called `vm`, which stands for `View Model`.
 - This variable is assigned using the `controllerAs` syntax.
 - The `this` keyword is contextual and when used within a function inside a controller it may change it's context.
 - Capturing the context of this with `vm` avoids encountering this problem.